Navz12345/DebateBench/REPORT.md

 ### System Architecture

-DebateBench is a **LangGraph-based supervised multi-agent debate pipeline** with an optional three-juror panel.
+DebateBench is a **LangGraph-based supervised multi-agent debate pipeline** with an optional three-juror panel (bonus).
 The system takes a claim and evidence snippets as input, runs two role-conditioned advocate agents through a structured adversarial debate, presents the full transcript to a judge for a single verdict, and optionally routes to a three-juror deliberation panel.

 **Agent roles:**

 - **Debater A (Advocate: SUPPORT)** — role-conditioned to build the strongest possible case that the evidence supports the claim.
 Framed as a lawyer, not a scientist, to remove the "intellectual honesty" conflict that caused empty reasoning fields in early iterations.
 Must cite specific evidence snippets by index and quote verbatim.
 - **Debater B (Advocate: REFUTE)** — role-conditioned to build the strongest possible case that the evidence does not support the claim.
 Focuses on scope mismatches, population qualifiers, and direct contradictions.
 - **Judge (GPT-OSS-20B)** — receives the full debate transcript and performs a five-step structured evaluation before producing a verdict: SUPPORT, REFUTE, or NOT_ENOUGH_INFO.
 Explicitly instructed to be equally willing to rule SUPPORT or REFUTE to counteract REFUTE bias.
 Produces per-debater strongest/weakest argument analysis.
-- **Jury Panel (3 jurors, GPT-OSS-20B)** — three role-specialized jurors that independently evaluate the debate before deliberating.
+- **Jury Panel (Bonus — 3 jurors, GPT-OSS-20B)** — three role-specialized jurors that independently evaluate the debate before deliberating.
 Roles: Evidence Judge (citation accuracy), Logic Judge (reasoning quality), Calibration Judge (evidence sufficiency).
 Two-phase deliberation with smart aggregation and arbiter escalation.

 **Model strategy:** Both debaters use Qwen3-8B.
 Role diversity comes entirely from prompt design, not model heterogeneity — this isolates the debate structure's contribution.
 The judge and jury use GPT-OSS-20B, a larger model better suited to multi-turn argument evaluation without REFUTE bias.